-- Water covers 71 % of the Earth's surface.

-- 97 % of water on Earth is in the Oceans.
-Too salty to drink for humans.

-- Only 3 % of water on Earth is fresh, of which 2.5 % is unavailable (locked up as ice, highly polluted, too deep under the surface etc. or vapor in the atmosphere.

-- So only 0.5 % is available fresh water.

-- How to use the freshwater?
+- Water covers 71 % of the Earth's surface. - 97 % of water on Earth is in the Oceans.
+Too salty to drink for humans. - Only 3 % of water on Earth is fresh, of which 2.5 % is unavailable (locked up as ice, highly polluted, too deep under the surface etc. or vapor in the atmosphere.
+(A tiny fraction may be extracted from air humity) - So only 0.5 % is available fresh water. - How to use the freshwater wisely? - Is it wise to contaminate a food resouce with faeces, e.g. by using it as a transport medium from the toilet of faeces?

-- As transport medium?